Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Block World Additional Dataset Details and Results

 \subsection{Block World Dataset Details}

 Here, we describe dataset generation and parameter settings for the Dynamic (presented in the main text), Textured Dynamic, and Static subsets of Block World.
 The dataset generation parameters are described in Table \ref{tab:blockworld_dataset_gen_params}.
-Each dataset example has a video of shape \texttt{[num\_frames, channels, height, width]}, where channels is 3 for RGB; and an accompanying actions list of shape \texttt{[num\_frames]}, for the discrete actions taken by the agent: left, right, forward, or do nothing.
+Each dataset example has a video of shape \texttt{[num\_frames, channels, height, width]}, where channels is 3 for RGB; and an accompanying list of actions with shape \texttt{[num\_frames]}, for the discrete actions taken by the agent: [left, right, forward, or do nothing].
 Left and right correspond to a 90 degree rotation such that the agent stays aligned with the grid.
 Each dataset subset contains 10,000 videos for training, and 1,000 videos for validation.
 The world size describes the number of coordinates in the world able to be occupied by the agent or a block.
 The agent is spawned in a random location within the world.

-The Dynamic Block World dataset subset has blocks with randomized colors chosen from among blue, green, yellow, red, purple, and gray.
-There are no collisions between the blocks, or between the agent and the blocks, but the blocks bounce off the wall and change direction, making the motion nonlinear.
+The Dynamic Block World dataset subset has blocks with randomized colors chosen from among [blue, green, yellow, red, purple, and gray].
+There are no collisions between the blocks, or between the agent and the blocks, but the blocks bounce off the wall and change direction, making the motion nonlinear, but still deterministic.

-The textured dataset has the same dynamics behavior as the Dynamic Block World dataset, but with the following randomizations: (i) textures are randomized for the wall, chosen between brick, dark wood panel, wood panel; (ii) textures are randomized for the floor, chosen between cardboard, grass, concrete; (iii) textures are randomized for the blocks, chosen between metal grill, airduct grate, cinder blocks, and ceiling tiles; they remain colored randomly; (iv) 1/3 of the time, the object is a sphere instead of a block.
-In combination, these all add significant visual complexity and randomness to the environment.
+The textured dataset has the same dynamics behavior as the Dynamic Block World dataset, but with the following randomizations: (i) textures are randomized for the wall, chosen between [brick, dark wood panel, and wood panel]; (ii) textures are randomized for the floor, chosen between [cardboard, grass, and concrete]; (iii) textures are randomized for the blocks, chosen between [metal grill, airduct grate, cinder blocks, and ceiling tiles]; they remain colored randomly; (iv) 1/3 of the time, the object is a sphere instead of a block.
+In combination, these all add significant visual complexity and randomness to the environment, which we use to evaluate the applicability of our method to more visually complex datasets, as well as the generalization capability of scenes with more initialization randomness.

-The static subset just has the velocity of the objects initialized to 0; the agent's exploration pattern is the same.
-We used Miniworld for this environment, and would like to thank the authors and contributors of Miniworld for creating a flexible and useful 3d simulator environment for agents \citep{chevalierboisvert2023minigridminiworldmodular}.
+The static subset is the same as the dynamic subset, but with the velocity of the objects initialized to 0; the agent's exploration pattern is the same.
+We used Miniworld for this environment, and would like to thank the authors and contributors of Miniworld for creating a flexible and useful 3D simulator environment for agents \citep{chevalierboisvert2023minigridminiworldmodular}.